RichardGomer/kleio/README.md

 KleioStore is written PHP, and requires the curl module.

-The HTML to PDF/PNG converter requires *phantomjs* to be installed (http://www.phantomjs.org/) The YouTube (And other video site) archiver requires *youtube-dl* to be installed (rg3.github.io/youtube-dl/)
+The HTML to PDF/PNG converter requires *phantomjs* to be installed (http://www.phantomjs.org/) The YouTube (And other video site) archiver requires *youtube-dl* to be installed (http://rg3.github.io/youtube-dl/) The HTTP API is implemented on top of QuAPI (http://www.github.com/richardgomer/quapi) which needs to be included in index.php

 ## Setup